ndwannafly/MongoDB-KafkaConnect-Migration/README.md

 + Kafka in a single-node installation mongodb Source.
 + Kafka in a single-node installation mongodb Target
 + Kafka in a single-node installation kafka-connect in a single-node installation
++ Worker in a single-node installation that read from kafka topics and write to target DB

 # Note:
 Need to use Docker Image because services are many